defmonk0/infinite-eclipse-notes/sessions/(10) Baby's First Dungeon.md

 * Off of the library, a short hall led to a room with dome-shaped dirt mounds.
   * Very roughed up room.
   * Stabbed one with a javelin.
-  * This quickly brought 4 Ankhegs to the party, prepared to defend their hive.
+  * This quickly brought 4 Ankhegs to *the party*, prepared to defend their hive.